guildai/guild.ai/pages/cheatsheets/guildfile.md

         # Rules here are applied to those defined for model above.
         - include: train-config.csv
 ```

-^ Define model-level source code rules, which apply by default to operations

 Copy souce code from a different root location: